Resonant detectors of gravitational wave in the linear and quadratic generalized uncertainty principle framework: Introduction

-Motivated by the above discussion, in this paper we present the quantum mechanical effects of the gravitational wave detectors in the LQGUP framework.
+Motivated by the above discussion, in this paper, we present the quantum mechanical effects of the gravitational wave detectors in the LQGUP framework.
 Here, we consider the LQGUP which contains both the liner and quadratic order contributions in momentum.
 In our work, we have mainly investigated the transition probabilities using the Fermi-Golden rule for several gravitational wave templates.
 Remarkably, due to the presence of the linear order correction in the momentum in the modified uncertainty relation, we observed few transitions from the ground state of the harmonic oscillator which was absent in the case of the modified uncertainty relation with quadratic order correction in the momentum only.
-This can be a very important observation in the sense that if such transitions are observed experimentally, it will give conclusive evidence of the existence of LQGUP.
+If one can attenuate all other noise contributions that can lead to such a transition, then these transitions can confirm the existence of LQGUP.

 The construction of the paper goes as follows.
-In section \ref{2}, we construct the Hamiltonian of the gravitational wave-harmonic oscillator system in the LQGUP framework (\ref{gupu}).
-Then we calculate the formal perturbative solutions of that system in section \ref{3}.
-Next, we apply the time-independent perturbation theory to get the perturbed eigenstates of the one dimensional harmonic oscillator with the new perturbed energy eigenvalues.
+In section 2, we construct the Hamiltonian of the gravitational wave-harmonic oscillator system in the LQGUP framework (\ref{gupu}).
+Then we calculate the formal perturbative solutions of that system in section 3.
+Next, we apply the time-independent perturbation theory to get the perturbed eigenstates of the one-dimensional harmonic oscillator with the new perturbed energy eigenvalues.
 After that, we use the time-dependent part of the Hamiltonian to calculate the transition between the states of the harmonic oscillator caused by the gravitational wave.
-In section \ref{4sec}, we use the various gravitational wave waveforms to calculate the corresponding transition probabilities.
-We finally conclude in section \ref{5}.
+In section 4, we use the various gravitational wave waveforms to calculate the corresponding transition probabilities.
+We finally conclude in section 5.